Championing Systems Change

 Effectively manage the creative tension between your institution’s needs and goals and those of other stakeholders

-Identify and manage your own role, needs, and interests as a sponsor and key influencer of the work
+Identify and manage your own role, goals, needs, and interests as a sponsor and key influencer of the work

 You will leave this workshop with increased effectiveness and skill in: